-The Librarian of Auschwitz, written by Antonio Iturbe, is an unforgettable story and a powerful testament to the courage of 14 year old, Dita Kraus, who risked her life to preserve eight precious books that prisoners had smuggled into Auschwitz.
+The Librarian of Auschwitz, written by Antonio Iturbe, is an unforgettable story and a powerful testament to the courage of 14-year-old, Dita Kraus, who risked her life to preserve eight precious books that prisoners had smuggled into Auschwitz.

 Prior to the war Dita lived a comfortable and carefree life with her parents in Prague.
 Her father, Hans, was a law professor.
 Dita was the only child of book loving parents, who filled their shelves with German, Czech and French books.
 As a young person Dita read everything without choosing.

 When the Nazis occupied Czechoslovakia in 1939, they started to persecute Jews.
-In 1942, when Dita was thirteen years old , she and her parents were deported to Ghetto Theresienstadt in the fortress town of Terizin, and later to Auschwitz, where Dita’s father died of starvation.
+In 1942, when Dita was thirteen years old, she and her parents were deported to Ghetto Theresienstadt in the fortress town of Terizin, and later to Auschwitz, where Dita’s father died of starvation.

-Dita and her mother were housed in the Family Camp, an experimental initiative of the Nazis, built as part of a pretence that Auschwitz was not an extermination camp.
+Dita and her mother were housed in the Family Camp, an experimental initiative of the Nazis, built as part of a pretense that Auschwitz was not an extermination camp.
 At its peak, 17,500 prisoners were assigned to the family camp at Auschwitz.
 Tragically, only 1294 survived.
 Prisoners suffered from hunger, exhaustion, illness and poor sanitation.